 - Familial status

 This means that when marketing your rental unit, when interacting with prospective or current tenants and when screening tenants, you must not discriminate against them based on these characteristics.
+For example, it would be unacceptable to refuse the request of someone with a physical disability for ground floor units, should one be available to rent.

-Do Exceptions to the Fair Housing Act Exist?
+Do Exceptions to the FHA Exist?

 Although the FHA is a federal law, exceptions do exist.